storca/ArdUnground/README.md

 ## Installation

+### Arduino IDE
 Download the project as a zip file and extract the content in your arduino/libraries folder as usual.
 See https://www.arduino.cc/en/Guide/Libraries for further information.

+### Contribution
+In atom or vscode, run Crtl+Shift+P then search for 'git clone' and eter the git url https://github.com/storca/ArdUnground.git

 ## Usage